Shannon Street massacre: Aftermath

-Many police officers (and citizens) were angered by the Memphis Police's waiting 30 hours to finally raid the house.
-Officers of the assault team wanted to raid the house once they heard Hester screaming, but police administrators wanted to keep negotiating.
-By the time they were authorized to raid, Hester had been dead for several hours.
+Many police officers and citizens were angered by the Memphis Police Department choosing to wait 30 hours before moving on the house.
+The SWAT team at the scene wanted to raid the house once they heard Hester screaming, but police administrators wanted to keep negotiating.
+By the time the raid was authorized, Hester had been dead for several hours.

-Members of Sanders' family and Memphis' African-American community disputed the police's version of events.
+Members of Sanders' family and Memphis' African-American community disputed the MPD's version of events.
 Sanders' daughter Lucinda claimed that Officer Schwill had started the confrontation at the house by shoving Lindberg Sanders.
 Schwill was known to mimic African-American speech when interacting with African-Americans, which could have been taken as an insult.
 Sanders' wife Dorothy alleged that all the men were executed in retaliation for the killing of Hester.
 Julian Bolton, a Shelby County Commissioner at the time, criticized the police response as excessive, as he felt that not everyone in the house was responsible for Hester's death.
-Bolton also noted how six of the seven captors were shot in the head and that their bodies were photographed lying next to each other, which Bolton stated indicates that they were shot execution-style.
-An FBI investigation found no wrongdoing on the part of the police.
+Bolton also noted that six of the seven captors were shot in the head and that their bodies were photographed lying next to each other, which he claimed indicated they were executed.
+An FBI investigation found no wrongdoing on the part of the MPD.

-After the incident, Memphis Police adopted a policy of immediate raids for hostage situations if a hostage has been injured.
-Memphis Police also implemented more training on how to de-escalate crisis situations, particularly with mentally ill subjects.
+After the incident, the MPD adopted a policy of immediate raids for hostage situations if a hostage has been injured.
+The MPD also implemented more training on how to de-escalate crisis situations, particularly with mentally ill subjects.